microsoft/azure-health-data-services-workshop/Challenge-09 - IoT Connector for FHIR/Readme.md

 Welcome to Challenge-09!

-In this challenge, you will get experience interfacing between IoT input streams and the FHIR service using the IoT Connector in Azure Health Data Services.
+In this challenge, you will get experience ingesting medical IoT data into the FHIR service using the [MedTech service](https://docs.microsoft.com/en-us/azure/healthcare-apis/iot/iot-connector-overview) in Azure Health Data Services.

 ## Background